bcgov/networkpolicy-migration-workshop/README.md

 # Implementation

 When KNP is added to a namespace that targets a pod, that's when the control traffic flow at the IP address or port level (OSI layer 3 or 4) takes effect.
-This is why **the cut-over dates above are important**: The deny-by-default policy automatically targets all pods within a namespace and effectively "turning on" KNP.

-As part of a teams roll out of KNP the first policy that should be implemented is deny-by-default.
-This will "turn on" traffic flow control.
-Also, with this rule in place teams won't be impacted by the cut-over activities.
+This is why **the cut-over dates above are important**: The *deny-by-default* policy automatically targets all pods within a namespace and effectively "turns on" KNP.
+With this rule in place teams won't be impacted by the cut-over activities.

 ## Quick Start

 There is an OCP template called [QuickStart](./quickstart.yaml) at the root level of this repo.
-It adds very permissive NSP effectively disabling it for the namespace its run against and enough KNP to lock down the namespace with the deny-by-default then opens up ingress (inbound communication) for any pod with a service / route combination as well as allowing pods within the namespace to communicate.
+It adds very permissive NSP effectively disabling it for the given namespace while simultaneously adding KNP to lock down the namespace (with the *deny-by-default* policy), then opening up ingress (inbound communication) for any pod with a service / route combination, and finally allowing all pods within the namespace to communicate.

-This will esentially migrate a namespace from NSP to KNP in such a way that the cut-ver activities (schedule above) will have no impact on a namespace.
+This will essentially migrate a namespace from NSP to KNP in such a way that the cut-ver activities (schedule above) will have no impact on a namespace.

 Before you run the quick start template, consider removing any excess NSP so that debugging is easier: